tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/数据管理/清单_intl_en.md

 // Option to provide server-side encryption for the inventory result btDes.encryption = enc;

-// Information on the bucket where the exported inventory result is stored des.bucketDestination = btDes;
+// Information on the bucket where the inventory result is stored after export des.bucketDestination = btDes;

-// Information on storage of the inventory result config.destination = des;
+// Information on the storage of the inventory result config.destination = des;

 // Configure the frequency of the inventory job